 It’s on the end of a peninsula where the Tred Avon River and Town Creek enter the Chesapeake Bay, with the river on the west side and Town Creek on the east side.
-The creek is actually more like a river at that point and home to a number of marinas.
+The creek is more like a river at that point and is home to several marinas.

-Oxford is great for a peaceful day-trip, walk-about, or weekend getaway.
-For more active types, there’s no shopping or nightlife to speak of, but there’s plenty of outdoors sports such as cycling, kayaking and fishing.
+Oxford is great for a peaceful day trip, walk-about, or weekend getaway.
+For more active types, there’s no shopping or nightlife to speak of, but there are plenty of outdoor sports such as cycling, kayaking, and fishing.

-A warning from locals, follow the speed limit if you’re driving; 25 mph means 25, no leeway given.
+A warning from locals, follow the speed limit if you’re driving; 25 mph means 25, and no leeway is given.

 There is a small downtown section on Morris Street with only a few shops that are usually open on the weekends.

-A large city park facing west across a wide part of the river, great for sunsets.
-It’s tree-covered nearly to the water and has a play set for kids and benches facing the water for adults.
+Across the street is a large city park facing west across a wide part of the river that is a great picnic spot during the day and offers stadium seating for sunsets.
+It’s tree-covered nearly to the water and has a playset for kids and benches facing the water for adults.

 Picnic tables offer a nice spot for lunch or early dinner, and if you didn’t bring anything, there’s a market across the street with a deli and fresh-baked breads, as well as wine and cheese.

-Go to the left on Strand and you’ll find the one-room Oxford Custom House.
-It’s actually a replica of the first customs house in the U.S. A sign on the building says it’s open daily, but don’t count on that.
+The main road turns at the water, where the ferry is docked.
+That’s where you’ll find the one-room Oxford Custom House.
+It’s a replica of the first customs house in the U.S. A sign on the building says it’s open daily, but don’t count on that.

-This is also where the historic ferry crosses the Tred Avon River to Bellevue.
+The Custom House marks the location of where the historic ferry crosses the Tred Avon River to Bellevue.
 The Oxford-Bellevue Ferry is believed to be the oldest privately-owned ferry in the U.S., making continuous river crossings since 1836.
-It’s part of a popular St. Michaels-to-Oxford cycling loop.

 It’s toward the end of Morris Street, just before the marinas.
 The beach is wide and has grassy areas covered by shade trees.
 The parking lot is across the street with a bathhouse and outdoor shower.